Government bond

 A government bond or sovereign bond is a form of bond issued by a government to support public spending.
 It generally includes a commitment to pay periodic interest, called coupon payments, and to repay the face value on the maturity date.
+The ratio of the annual interest payment to the current market price of the bond is called the current yield.

-For example, a bondholder invests $20,000, called face value or principal, into a 10-year government bond with a 10% annual coupon; the government would pay the bondholder 10% interest each year and repay the $20,000 original face value at the date of maturity (i.e. after 10 years).
+For example, a bondholder invests $20,000, called face value or principal, into a ten-year government bond with a 10% annual coupon; the government would pay the bondholder 10% interest ($2000 in this case) each year and repay the $20,000 original face value at the date of maturity (i.e. after ten years).

 Government bonds can be denominated in a foreign currency or the government's domestic currency.
 Countries with less stable economies tend to denominate their bonds in the currency of a country with a more stable economy (i.e. a hard currency).
-When governments with less stable economies issue bonds, there is a possibility they will be unable to repay bondholders, resulting in a default.
-All bonds carry a default risk.
 International credit rating agencies provide ratings for each country's bonds.
-Bondholders generally demand higher yields from riskier bonds.
-For instance, on May 24, 2016, 10-year government bonds issued by the Canadian government offered a yield of 1.34%, while 10-year government bonds issued by the Brazilian government offered a yield of 12.84%.
+Bondholders generally demand higher yields from riskier bonds; for example, during the Greek government-debt crisis, the spread (difference) in yields between two and ten-year Greek and German government bonds peaked at 26,000 and 4000 basis points, respectively.

 Governments close to a default are sometimes referred to as being in a sovereign debt crisis.

 History

-The Dutch Republic became the first state to finance its debt through bonds when it assumed bonds issued by the city of Amsterdam in 1517.
-The average interest rate at that time fluctuated around 20%.

-The first official government bond issued by a national government was issued by the Bank of England in 1694 to raise money to fund a war against France.
-The form of these bonds was both lottery and annuity.
-The Bank of England and government bonds were introduced in England by William III of England (also called William of Orange), who financed England's war efforts by copying the approach of issuing bonds and raising government debt from the Seven Dutch Provinces, where he ruled as a stadtholder.

-Later, governments in Europe started following the trend and issuing perpetual bonds (bonds with no maturity date) to fund wars and other government spending.
-The use of perpetual bonds ceased in the 20th century, and currently governments issue bonds of limited term to maturity.

-During the American Revolution, the U.S. government started to issue bonds in order to raise money, these bonds were called loan certificates.
-The total amount generated by bonds was $27 million and helped finance the war.
+One of the first assets resembling government bonds were the forced loans, or prestiti, that the Republic of Venice first issued in 1172 to fund wars and defence spending.
+These paid a nominal interest rate of 5% per year on the face value, in two half-yearly instalments, and could be sold in the open market for a lump sum.

+In 1694, William III of England used a syndicate of 1268 investors to purchase debt to fund the Nine Years' War.
+This syndicate was granted a Royal charter, becoming the Bank of England.
+Much of the initial debt issuance by the English government took an unconventional form by current standards, including annuities and lotteries as parts of their design, but alongside these were a number of perpetual bonds offering different coupon rates, and by 1752 these perpetual bonds were consolidated (consols) in a smaller number of distinct stocks offering fixed coupon payments, and the bond market took a more recognisably modern form.

+In the United States of America, bonds date back to the American Revolution, where private citizens purchased $27 million of government bonds to help finance the war.
+Today, the market for US government bonds (known as US Treasury securities) is the largest and most liquid market for government securities in the world, averaging $900bn in transactions per day.